Brian May: 1970–1995: Queen

 Queen's subsequent album was Innuendo.
 May's contributions increased, although more in terms of arranging than actual writing in most cases.
 He did some of the arrangement for the heavy solo on the title track.
 He added vocal harmonies to "I'm Going Slightly Mad" and composed the solo for "These Are the Days of Our Lives", a song for which the four of them decided the keyboard parts together.

 Two songs May had composed for his first solo album, "Headlong" and "I Can't Live With You", eventually ended up on the Queen project.
 His other composition was "The Show Must Go On", which he coordinated and was the primary composer.
 In recent years, he has supervised the remastering of Queen albums and various DVD and greatest hits releases.
 In 2004, he announced that he and drummer Roger Taylor were going on tour for the first time in 18 years as "Queen", along with Free/Bad Company vocalist Paul Rodgers.
-Billed as "Queen + Paul Rodgers", the band played throughout 2005 and 2006 in South Africa, Europe, Aruba, Japan, and North America and released a new album with Rodgers in 2008, entitled The Cosmos Rocks.
+Billed as "Queen + Paul Rodgers", the band played throughout 2005 and 2006 in South Africa, Europe, Aruba, Japan, and North America and released a new album with Rodgers in 2008, titled The Cosmos Rocks.
 This album was supported by a major tour.

 Paul Rodgers left the band in May 2009.
 It was not until 2011 that another vocalist, Adam Lambert, was recruited.
 Queen + Adam Lambert toured Europe in 2012 and toured the world tour over 2014 and 2015.
 Their most recent outing was the 2016 Festival Tour.
 They also played the Big Ben New Year concert on New Year's Eve 2014 and New Year's Day 2015.